evilsocket/nerve/README.md

 nerve run new-agent
 ```

-🛠️ The agent capabilities can be extended directly via YAML (the [android-agent](https://github.com/evilsocket/nerve/blob/main/examples/android-agent) for a perfect example of this):
+🛠️ The agent capabilities can be extended directly via YAML (the [android-agent](https://github.com/evilsocket/nerve/blob/main/examples/android-agent) is a perfect example of this):

 ```yaml
 tools: